John Cassidy (journalist)

-John Joseph Cassidy (born 1963) is a British-American journalist and a staff writer at The New Yorker.
-He is a contributor to The New York Review of Books, and previously, an editor at The Sunday Times of London and a deputy editor at the New York Post.
+John Joseph Cassidy (born 1963) is a British-American journalist and economic historian.
+A staff writer at The New Yorker, Cassidy is a contributor to The New York Review of Books, and was previously an editor at The Sunday Times of London and a deputy editor at the New York Post.

 Background and education

 Cassidy received his undergraduate degree from University College, Oxford, studied at Harvard University on a Harkness Fellowship, and received a master's degree in journalism from Columbia University and a master's in economics from New York University.

 Economics writing

+Cassidy is the author of the well-received books Dot.con: The Greatest Story Ever Sold, which examines the dot-com bubble, and How Markets Fail: The Logic of Economic Calamities, which combines a skeptical history of economics with an analysis of the 2000s United States housing bubble and credit bust.
+He is also well known for his biographical and economic writing on the famous Cambridge economist John Maynard Keynes, whom he interprets in a largely positive light.

-Cassidy wrote Capitalism and Its Critics, A History: From the Industrial Revolution to AI (2025).
+Cassidy's latest book, Capitalism and Its Critics, A History: From the Industrial Revolution to AI was published in 2025.
 It is described as "A sweeping, dramatic history of capitalism as seen through the eyes of its fiercest critics."
-The Financial Times lists it as Most Anticipated Book of 2025.
-Cassidy is the author of the well-received Dot.con: The Greatest Story Ever Sold, which examines the dot-com bubble, and How Markets Fail: The Logic of Economic Calamities, which combines a skeptical history of economics with an analysis of the housing bubble and credit bust.
-He is also well known for his biographical and economic writing on the famous Cambridge economist John Maynard Keynes, whom he interprets in a largely positive light.
+The Financial Times listed it as Most Anticipated Book of 2025.